Resettlement and humanitarian admission - France

 The formalities to issue travel documents (consular laissez-passer and long-stay visas) are done by the French consular section of the country of first asylum.

-Once the accommodation has been found, IOM organises the transfer of families to France.
+Once the accommodation has been found, the IOM organises the transfer of families to France.

-The operators in charge of reception also provide assistance in the process of getting the residence permit, access to school and social welfare, and with the signature of the Republican Integration Contract (contrat d'intégration républicaine, CIR) with OFII (French Office for Immigration and Integration).
+The operators in charge of reception also provide assistance in obtaining the residence permit, access to school and social welfare, and with the signature of the Republican Integration Contract (contrat d'intégration républicaine, CIR) with the French Office for Immigration and Integration (OFII).

-France does not have a standing pledge regarding humanitarian admissions.
+France does not have a standing pledge for humanitarian admissions.

-France does not have any community sponsorship programme related to state-led resettlement programme.
+France does not have any community sponsorship programme related to the state-led resettlement programme.

-The humanitarian corridor program is a private sponsorship scheme, fully funded by the sponsoring organisations.
-The programme is based on a memorandum of understanding (MoU) signed between competent national authorities, and the participating civil society organisations.
+The humanitarian corridor programme is a private sponsorship scheme, fully funded by sponsoring organisations.
+The programme is based on a memorandum of understanding signed between the national authority and participating civil society organisations.

-The programme was first set up in France in 2017, benefiting internationals protection applicants from Syria and Iraq, residing in Lebanon, and likely to obtain refugee status or subsidiary protection in France.
-It was renewed in 2021 for a further three years, via two separate MoUs, with a reception target of 300 beneficiaries for Sant'Egidio and the Semaines sociales de France on one hand, and 300 for the Fédération de l’entraide protestante and the Fédération protestante de France on the other.
-In 2025, they were prolonged for a further 3 years.
+The programme was first set up in France in 2017 for international protection applicants from Syria and Iraq who were residing in Lebanon, and likely to obtain refugee status or subsidiary protection in France.
+It was renewed in 2021 for another 3 years through two separate memoranda of understanding, with a reception target of 300 beneficiaries for Sant'Egidio and the Semaines sociales de France on one hand, and 300 for the Fédération de l’entraide protestante and the Fédération protestante de France on the other.
+In 2025, they were prolonged for another 3 years.

 More information is available here and here.